i-D's music class of 2018: mez

-You don't have to tell anyone your mum's a G, that's standard.
-If your mum's not a G, then I don't know.
+You don't have to tell anyone your mom's a G, that's standard.
+If your mom's not a G, then I don't know.

 What is your earliest memory?

-It's a question if it's a memory or not, because my mum seems to think I didn't do this.
-But when I was young I went on holiday with her and one of her friends.
+It's a question of if it's a memory or not, because my mom seems to think I didn't do this.
+But when I was young I went on vacation with her and one of her friends.
 But she keeps trying to tell me it didn't happen.
 But it did happen.
 We certified, definitely went on this holiday when I was a baby and I can actually remember where I sat on the plane.
 I can remember where we went.

 What do you think is the biggest challenge for young people today?

-I think biggest thing challenging young people is the internet.
+I think the biggest thing challenge young people face is the internet.
 Everyone's proving things.
 Everything is to prove a point.
-Everytime you look on Instagram, someone's only posted something because they want you to see something.
+Every time you look on Instagram, someone's only posted something because they want you to see something.
 They're never going to post it when they're just standing on the street.
-I can't tell you before internet, but I can tell you what I'm seeing now.
-You don't think it's there, but it's always there, at the back of your mind -- you deep down think, ‘Oh I need to do this, because I've seen this or done this.’
+I can't tell you what it was like before the internet, but I can tell you what I'm seeing now.
+You don't think it's there, but it's always there, at the back of your mind.
+Deep down you think, ‘Oh I need to do this, because I've seen this or done this.’
 I just think it's big competition.
 For young people right now everyone just wants to compete with one another, no one really wants to focus on their own thing.

 How do you reckon we could overcome that?